-In our Copenhagen Guide we show you the best places to eat a RAWBITE bar and how to spend your time indoors and outdoors in the capital of Denmark.
-Get ready for your weekend trip to Copenhagen!
+In our Copenhagen Guide we will show you the best places to eat a RAWBITE and how to spend your time inside and outside in the capital of Denmark.
+Get ready for your weekend trip in Copenhagen!

-This palace is where one of the oldest monarchies, the Danish royal family, resides in central Copenhagen.
+This palace is where one of the oldest monarchies, the Danish royal family, resides in central Copenhagen until today.

-The outside square is not only worth seeing for the scenery, but you can also watch the changing of the guards here every two hours.
+The outside square is not only worth seeing for the scenery, but from here you can actually watch the changing of the guards every two hours.

 Nyhavn was originally a busy commercial port.
-Today it is a popular hotspot where you can enjoy the canal, which is a brilliant backdrop to enjoy a drink in a relaxed atmosphere.
-The colorful buildings house cute restaurants and also the oldest tattoo shop in the world that is still operating.
-You can find it in the yellow house at Nyhavn 17.
+Today it is a center of attraction, where you can enjoy the canal, a great scenery for drinks and a relaxed atmosphere.
+The colorful houses provide not only cute restaurants but also the oldest tattoo shop in the world that is still functioning.
+You can find it in the yellow house Nyhavn 17.

-At Nyhavn you can join two Canal Tours.
-Lasting 1 - 1.5 hours, they take you around the city and provide information about different sights.
+Right at Nyhavn you can join two Canal Tours.
+In 1 to 1.5 hours, they take you around the city and provide information about different sights.

-Tip: Some boats have roofs, so you can take the tour on rainy days.
+Tip: Some boats have roofs, which means you can take the tour during rainy days.

-Secret Tip: You can use a Green Kayak for free if you collect trash while you use it.
+Secret Tip: You can use the Green Kayak for free if you are collecting trash during the time of use.

 Royal Library Garden

-This green oasis in the center of Copenhagen is characterized by flower beds and big trees – perfect for a short break.
+This little green oasis in the center of Copenhagen is characterized by flower beds and big trees – perfect for a little break.
 From here you can see the highest tower in the city, Christiansborg Tower.

 The Christansborg Tower provides a stunning view over Copenhagen.
-Before moving to Amalienborg Palace in the late 1800s, the Royal Family lived here.
-Today, this is the house of parliament, “Folketinget” in Danish.
+Before moving to Amalienborg Palace in the late 1800s the Royal Family was living here.
+Today, this is the house of parliament - “Folketinget” in danish.